jbrusegaard/GraphStructManager/README.md

 ## Setup

-First, define your vertex struct with the required gremlin tags:
+First, define your vertex struct with the required gremlin tags shown below.
+Please note the vertex label will be your struct name in lower snake case.
+So for this example the created vertex label would be `test_vertex`.
+The GSM expects that types.Vertex will be set as an anonymous struct on the struct in which you are creating a vertex.
 ```go
 type TestVertex struct {
     types.Vertex                               // Anonymous embedding required